hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

      }
      ```

-#### Asset Transfer
+#### For Asset Transfer

 _TBD_

-### Client (or Layer-2) applications
+### Client (or Layer-2) Applications

-All interoperability modes require some application changes using the Weaver SDK.
+Weaver provides an SDK to help you adapt your applications to exercise the various interoperability modes.
+These are called out as **Interoperation Helpers** in the network model illustrated earlier.
+Your Fabric network's Layer-2 applications have business logic embedded in them that, broadly speaking, accept data from users and other external agents and invoke smart contracts using library functions and APIs offered by the Fabric SDK.
+When you use Weaver for network interoperability, other options can be added, namely requesting and accepting data from foreign networks, and triggering locks and claims for atomic exchanges spanning two networks.
+Weaver's Fabric Interoperation SDK (currently implemented both in Node.js and Golang) offers a library to exercise these options, supplementing the Fabric SDK.
+But this will involve modification to the application's business logic.

 | Notes |
 |:------|
 | The instructions here apply to applications implemented in Node.js (JavaScript and TypeScript), using the Weaver Node SDK for Fabric.
 We will add instructions later for Go applications using the Weaver Go SDK for Fabric. |

-Therefore, you first you need to add the following dependency to the `dependencies` section of your application's `package.json` file:
+To import and use the Weaver SDK, you need to add the following dependency to the `dependencies` section of your Node.js application's `package.json` file:
 ```json
 "@hyperledger-labs/weaver-fabric-interop-sdk": "latest",
 ```
-(Or check out the [package website](https://github.com/hyperledger-labs/weaver-dlt-interoperability/packages/888424) and select a different version.)
+(Instead of `latest`, you can select a particular version from the [package website](https://github.com/hyperledger-labs/weaver-dlt-interoperability/packages/888424).)

 Before you run `npm install` to fetch the dependencies, make sure you create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `read:packages` access in Github.
 Create an `.npmrc` file in the same folder as the `package.json` with the following contents: